Azure/ResourceModules/modules/compute/virtual-machine/extension/README.md

 ### Parameter: `location`

 The location the extension is deployed to.

 - Required: No
 - Type: string
 - Default: `[resourceGroup().location]`

-### Parameter: `name`

-The name of the virtual machine extension.
-- Required: Yes
-- Type: string

 ### Parameter: `protectedSettings`

 Any object that contains the extension specific protected settings.

 - Required: No
 - Type: secureObject
 - Default: `{}`

-### Parameter: `publisher`

-The name of the extension handler publisher.
-- Required: Yes
-- Type: string

 ### Parameter: `settings`

 Any object that contains the extension specific settings.

 - Required: No
 - Type: object
 - Default: `{}`